kmalakoff/_.m/README.md

 -> terminators and ignorers AO_, AF_ and _FNone
 -> removed all context
-explain the reason for and use of KH variable length: add nil termination requirement no context 'this'
+explain the reason for and use of KH variable length: add nil termination requirement -> look for /* NIL_TERMINATION */ in the function definition or test no context 'this' how to use _ARGS_KEY and ARGS_AO, etc

 Other Changes
 ------------